mkdocstrings/griffe/docs/guide/users/navigating.md

 <class '_griffe.models.Attribute'>
 ```

-However deep is the object, Griffe loads the entire package.
+However deep the object is, Griffe loads the entire package.
 It means that in all the cases above, Griffe loaded the whole `markdown` package.
 The model instance Griffe gives you back is therefore part of a tree that you can navigate.

 ## Moving up: parents